alimajidi62/Automate_Backup_File/README.md

 ---
 *Project under active development - features and documentation updated regularly* I would like to add c# wpf to this repo but not now
+I will use cuda for encrypting file to reach faster process